 Interesting is the aspect that the migration of the Aniza towards Spain allowed the diffusion of some of the aspects that were installed and spread in Europe, adapting to the previous cults and that became the cult of witches as we know it.

 In the Legemeton Clavicula Salomonis, the grimoire for evoking spirits attributed to King Solomon, the Athame is named as a ceremonial knife, which would take him back to the function of a Letter of Blood.

 As we have seen previously, the use of a knife with a black handle is also found in the Grimorium Verum.

 The blade can also be made up of a long steel tip mounted on an insulating handle, like lacquered wood.
-It is used to “solve electric clots and agglomerates of planetary forces.”
+It solves electric clots and agglomerates of planetary forces.

 As a ritual knife, it is never used to cut anything physical.